trustcrypto/documentation-theme-jekyll/pages/mydoc/openssh.md

 title: OpenSSH
 tags: [SSH]
 keywords: OnlyKey, SSH, OpenSSH
-last_updated: May, 22, 2020
+last_updated: June, 22, 2021
-summary: The OnlyKey can be used with OpenSSH to provide multifactor authentication on SSH keys
+summary: The OnlyKey can be used with OpenSSH to provide multifactor authentication for SSH keys
 sidebar: mydoc_sidebar
 permalink: openssh.html
 folder: mydoc
 ---

-# OpenSSH v8.2
+# OpenSSH use with OnlyKey

 This document describes how to use the OnlyKey as a second factor authentication device with traditional SSH Keys.

-The OnlyKey currently only supports `ecdsa` keys with OpenSSH.
+The OnlyKey currently only supports `ecdsa` and `ed25519` keys with OpenSSH.

 ## Quickstart Guide